Profanor/Apex-Blog/client/README.md

 - Vercel (Deployment)

-## Deployed API
+## Deployed Service
-The API is deployed and accessible at the following link:
+The React UI is deployed and accessible at the following link:
 [https://guru-sys-blog-api.vercel.app](https://guru-sys-blog-api.vercel.app)